Aryan-1-6/Transformer-Architechture/README.md

 - Multi-Head mechanism
 - Dropout Layers

-Tested tha model on multiple translations picked from the paragraph.
+Tested the model on multiple translations picked from the paragraph.